New Release

 Xpyr Press 2023.
 327 pages

-This book presents 50 biographies of radical women of color activists from over 25 countries and terrorites.
-Available on Amazon
+This book presents 50 biographies of radical women of color activists from over 25 countries and territories.

 The book, Sista Resister: Bios of 50 Radical Women of Color Activists Resisting Sexism, Colonialism & Racism, introduce the biographies of women from over 25 countries and territories.
 This eclectic collection of biographies of female activists show that 'Third World' females are active on a wide range of issues, from women's and children's health, to housing and labor rights, the environment and climate change.
 The book is divided into two sections.
 Part I, on current sista resisters, chronicles the lives of 30 contemporary female activists, from Mexico to the Philippines.
 The 20 life stories in Part II, on foresisters of resistance, establish that women in the Global South were some of the earliest feminist thinkers and writers in the world.
 Each life story refutes the common misrepresentation of Indigenous, African, Asian, Latina, Muslim, Dalit and other females as docile creatures in need of Western rescue.